 25 Fun Halloween Games for an At-Home Halloween Party

-There's more to Halloween than just trick-or-treating.
-Whether or not our kids go out collecting candy this year, Halloween costumes will be worn, and setting up some at-home Halloween games might be the best way to celebrate.
-Invite your kids' pod over to play these Halloween party games, make some spooky snacks, and watch your witches and monsters run off the extra energy dancing like zombies and limboing under a broomstick.
+There's more to Halloween than just trick-or-treating; Halloween parties packed with Halloween games allow for fun that doesn't (necessarily) involve candy!
+These at-home Halloween games are a great way to celebrate all season long, up to and including Halloween night.
+Invite your kids' friends over to play these Halloween party games, make some spooky snacks, and watch your witches and monsters run off the extra energy dancing like zombies and limboing under a broomstick.

 1. Pumpkin Bowling